singnet/ai-dsl/snet-marketplace-space/README.md

 required to be in that wallet in order to crawl the SNET Marketplace and generate a MeTTa dump of the marketplace.
 It is adviced to use a dedicated wallet specially setup for that purpose rather than your personal wallet.
-The name of your identity can be anything you choose.
+The name of your identity can be anything of your choosing.

-After a few minutes you should have a docker image, called `snet-marketplace-space`, containing `snet` and preconfigured for your identity and wallet.
+After a few minutes you should have a docker image, called `snet-marketplace-space`, containing `snet` and preconfigured with your identity and wallet.

 You may then enter a container of that image with